 This section presents the measures used by the EPWUD in order to efficiently manage the demands for water by the users of the EPWUD water system.
-The three main tools that the

-EPWUD uses for demand management are the Residential Retrofit Program, the Major Users Technical Assistance Program and a uniform combined water and wastewater block rate.
+The two main tools that the EPWUD uses for demand management are the Major Users Technical Assistance Program and a uniform combined water and wastewater block rate.